reimagined/resolve/docs/typescript-support.md

 ## Developing With reSolve Types

-Refer the API reference and the [example projects](introduction.md#examples-and-template-projects) for the information on the type scheme that you should follow when you implement various building blocks of a reSolve application.
+When you develop a reSolve application with TypeScript, you need to assign correct types to all of the application's building blocks ([aggregates](write-side.md), [read model projections and resolvers](read-side.md), [sagas](sagas.md), and so on).
+Refer to the resources listed bellow for the information on the type scheme that you should follow:

+- The [Type Correspondence Tables](#type-correspondence-tables) list the available types in a single document section.
+- All TypeScript [example](https://github.com/reimagined/resolve/tree/master/examples) and [template](https://github.com/reimagined/resolve/tree/dev/templates) projects are correctly typed and can be used as reference material.
+- The API Reference articles contain information on the types associated with the described API members.

 ### Example